Patient data breaches can strike anywhere: Make sure you’re prepared for them all

 But what happens when a third-party vendor is hit with a cyberattack?
 Broward Health, a healthcare system in Florida, recently found out that it can have huge downstream effects.

-Broward Health experienced a data breach when a bad actor gained unauthorized access to their network through a third-party medical provider.
+Broward Health experienced a data breach when a bad actor gained unauthorised access to their network through a third-party medical provider.
 The personally identifiable information (PII) exposed included names, dates of birth, financial information, phone numbers, email addresses, Social Security numbers, insurance information, driver’s license numbers, and medical records – including medical histories, diagnoses, and treatments.

 The healthcare system investigated and does not believe the data was misused.
 However, they did implement an enterprise-wide password reset and enhanced security measures that included multifactor authentication for all users.
 They also offered free identity theft services to the 1,357,879 individuals impacted.